alioso/d8-front-end-development/exercise_display_custom_variables.md

 **Step 3**: Display your variable
 Add this line at the top of your page.html.twig

 ```<h2>{{ my_variable }}</h2>```

-The template.php controls variables which are made available to your tpl.php files.
+The bear_skin.theme controls variables which are made available to your .html.twig files.
 In addition to this custom variable here were can pre-process output, and intercept variables to alter them before they are output.

 Step 3: Display your varialble in page.tpl.php
 Add this line at the bottom of  your page.tpl.php